-Indecent Exposure Charges
+Indecent Exposure Attorney in Phoenix

-Degrees of indecent exposure charges are as follows –
+Degrees of indecent exposure charges are as follows:

-- Class 1 Misdemeanor: If the victim was 15 years or older
+- Class 1 misdemeanor: If the victim was 15 years or older

-- Class 3 Felony: If the victim was under the age of 15
+- Class 3 felony: If the victim was under the age of 15

-The minimum prison term for a person convicted of a class 3 felony is eight years in prison.
+The minimum prison term for a person convicted of a Class 3 felony is eight years in prison.

 Aggravated Indecent Exposure

 The indecent exposure statute does allow harsher penalties for those convicted of aggravated indecent exposure.
-Aggravated factors are detailed in ARS § 13-701 sections D and E. Those include, but are not limited to –
+Aggravated factors are detailed in ARS § 13-701 sections D and E.

-- The defendant was a public servant
+- The defendant is a public servant

-- Physical, emotional or financial harm
+- The act caused physical, emotional, or financial harm

-Sex Offender Registration Requirements in Arizona
+Sex Offender Registration Requirements

 Contact MayesTelles PLLC to Discuss Your Defense